fishcus/KAP-manual/en/operation/cluster_migration.en.md

 1. In SHC, run `bin/cluster-migration.sh backup-cube --cubeName someCube --onlyMetadata true`
 2. In DHC, run `bin/cluster-migration.sh restore-cube --cubeName someCube --project someProject --namenode hdfs://someip [--overwrite true]`

-If there is already a cube with same name in target project, the command will throw an exception.
+If there is already a cube with same name in the target project, the command will throw an exception.
 You can overwrite the cube by setting ```--overwrite true```.